interNFT/documentation/markdowns/workingGroup/meetings.md

     3. https://github.com/interNFT/nft-rfc/issues
     4. https://github.com/interNFT/nft-rfc/pulls
 2. Review of NFT Metadata  Framework
-      1. This structure let’s us talk about what is metadata and what is data in order to better approach the spec we are building</
+      1. This structure let’s us talk about what is metadata and what is data in order to better approach the spec we are building
       2. We’ve created 2 workstreams
           1. Rights
           2. Identifiers